MauriceCC04/qualtrics-prolific-automation/README.md

 ### 1. Qualtrics survey setup

-Use the Qualtrics API to create and configure surveys programmatically rather than repeating UI steps by hand.
+Use the Qualtrics API to create and configure surveys programmatically rather than repeating the same UI steps by hand.

 ### 2. Qualtrics → Prolific handoff

-Prepare an external-study flow where a Qualtrics survey is used as the participant-facing instrument and Prolific handles recruitment.
+Prepare an external-study flow where Qualtrics is used as the participant-facing survey and Prolific handles recruitment.

 ### 3. Prolific filter export and payload generation

 Export available filtering metadata and generate reusable payloads for study targeting.

-### 4. Rubric / evaluation support
+### 4. Rubric and evaluation support

-Store and reuse structured assets for evaluation experiments involving LLM-generated ratings or rubric-driven prompts.
+Store and reuse structured assets for evaluation experiments involving rubric-driven prompts or LLM-assisted scoring.

 ---